remipichon/voc/Readme.md

 * templating and definitons
   * support subdomain (DNS record needed)
   * support public access (no DSN record, http://<hotname>/<publicAccess>)
+  * support git repo
+     * Docker related file + conf on Gitlab's repo
+        * VOC pull the repo and use it as context for image and stack (same as having the Docker related files checked in at repo's root)
+     * only conf on Gitlab's repo
+        * VOC infers the Docker related file with the naming convention
+        * VOC looks for the Docker related file in the whole repo, fails if more than one match
+     * both case
+        * conf support git repo + key/password as Gitlab secret
+        * provide doc on how to trigger a VOC build when the source repo is updated (not the other way around, no pooling)

 * Gitlab
+  * trigger tasks (build, deploy) if the context is updated (tricky)
   * periodically garbage collect
   * custom action
   * remove/kill services/tasks